FERS Pension Explained 2026: Contribution Rates by Hire Date

 Does my FERS deduction reduce my Social Security taxes?

-No. FERS contributions reduce your federal taxable income but do not reduce your FICA wages.
-Social Security and Medicare taxes are calculated on your gross pay minus FEHB premiums only (under Premium Conversion, 26 U.S.C. §125).
+No. FERS is pre-tax for federal income tax but does not reduce your FICA wages.
+Social Security and Medicare taxes are based on gross pay minus FEHB premiums only, under Premium Conversion (26 U.S.C. §125).
+Your FERS deduction lowers your federal tax withholding but your FICA bill stays the same.

 Was the FERS rate increase enacted?